helm/helm-www/content/en/docs/topics/plugins.md

 including the default value when not set in the environment, using the `helm env` command.

-The Helm plugin model is partially modeled on Git's plugin model.
+The Helm plugin model is partially based on Git's plugin model.
 To that end, you may sometimes hear `helm` referred to as the _porcelain_ layer, with plugins being the _plumbing_.
 This is a shorthand way of suggesting that Helm provides the user experience and top level processing logic, while the plugins do the